radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 ---

 ## Overview
+The document contains basic tips and general guidance on how to harden RadiantOne so that security risks are reduced as much as possible.
+This content is intended for administrators who are responsible for hardening RadiantOne against security threats and they must decide which items are applicable to their environment and corporate policies.

 ## Securing the RadiantOne Configuration and Administration

+The following topics provide general guidance about how to secure RadiantOne configuration and administration.

 ### Protect and Monitor Access to the Directory Manager Account